swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook/index.md

 - ❌ Changes to model are not thoroughly reviewed and discussed before integration
 - ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state
 - ❌ Model cannot be easily used from outside of the experiment context
+- ❌ Model cannot be deployed on and accessed from a Kubernetes cluster
+- ❌ Model cannot be trained on hardware other than the local machine

 ## Sources